-Possible Problems: Some substandard devices may lose synchronization when receiving continuous valid data characters.
-In this case, the following patterns are to be used.
+Possible Problems: Some devices that are acting as a transmission media will not source Fibre Channel primitives and will need to have modified triggers used.
+Some substandard devices may lose synchronization when receiving continuous valid data characters.
+In this case, the following patterns are to be used: